Gedeon Richter (company)

 Gedeon Richter Plc. is a European multinational pharmaceutical and biotechnology company headquartered in Budapest.
 It is the largest pharmaceutical company in Central and Eastern Europe, with an expanding direct presence in Western Europe, China, Northern America and Latin America.
-Richter has the largest R&D unit in Central and Eastern Europe and operations in over 50 countries.
+Richter has the largest R&D unit in Central and Eastern Europe and operations in over 100 countries.

 Gedeon Richter Plc. has a primary listing on the Budapest Stock Exchange and is a constituent of the BUX Index.
 It had a market capitalisation of approximately $6.6 billion as of 2018, the third largest of companies with a primary listing on the Budapest Stock Exchange.
 It has secondary listings on the Luxembourg Stock Exchange.

-The company sells products for the central nervous system, women’s health and cardiovascular therapeutic areas among others.
-Richter is also active in biosimilar product development.
+Richter sells products for the neuroscience, oncology, women's health and cardiovascular therapeutic areas among others.
+The company is also active in biosimilar product development.
 The company was established in Budapest by Gedeon Richter (1872–1944), a pharmacist, in 1901.

 History

 Early history

 In 1901, the pharmacist Gedeon Richter founded the company, when he first received a license to industrially produce medicines.

 Initially, small-scale pharmaceutical production took place in the Arany Sas (Golden Eagle) Pharmacy, which still operates today.
 At the time pharmaceutical production on an industrial scale required heavy investments, and large-scale pharmaceutical manufacturing activities were considered to be extremely capital-intensive operations.
 Initially, the laboratory processed extracts from organs of animals and produced organotherapeutic drugs.

-The plant was built in 1907 in the Kőbánya suburb of Budapest and was Hungary´s first pharmaceutical manufacturing plant and regarded as an outstanding technological achievement in its day.
+The plant was built in 1907 in the Kőbánya suburb of Budapest and was Hungary's first pharmaceutical manufacturing plant and regarded as an outstanding technological achievement in its day.
 In compliance with the established international trends of the pharmaceutical industry in those days, the company produced herbal drugs, processed extracts from plants and manufactured synthetic products at a later date.
 The company became a highly recognized manufacturer of lecithin products, antiseptic and febrifuge products, as well as painkillers (Hyperol, Kalmopyrin, and Tonogen, which continue to be in use).
 In 1934, Constant Janssen, of the future Janssen Pharmaceuticals, acquired the distribution rights for Gedeon Richter's products.

+The company was nationalized in 1948 and remained fully state-owned until 1994.

-In the 1970s, chemists at the Gedeon Richter Chemical Works in Budapest discovered the brain enhancing drug Vinpocetine.
+In the 1970s, chemists at the Gedeon Richter Chemical Works in Budapest discovered the brain enhancing drug vinpocetine, which continues to be used in treatment of cerebrovascular disorders.